jwslocum/iq-get/README.rst

 Using 'iq-get-unencoded' script
 -----
-iq-get-unencoded functions as iq-get, just without encoding.
-Can be used to workaround character issues in retrieval.
-To use iq-get-unencoded, place the script in your working directory and run the Python program by entering: ``python iq-get-unencoded <qubole_api_token> <query_ID>``
+'iq-get-unencoded' functions as 'iq-get', just without the encoding portion of the script.
+Can be used to workaround character encoding issues that may occur during data retrieval.
+To use 'iq-get-unencoded', place the script in your working directory and run the Python program by entering: ``python iq-get-unencoded <qubole_api_token> <query_ID>``